 A pre- or postnuptial agreement isn’t about expecting the worst—it’s about being clear and fair.
 We help couples create legally sound agreements that protect assets, clarify expectations, and strengthen trust moving forward.

 Entering into a marriage can be one of the most joyous moments in a person’s life.
 The unexpected can occur, however, and it is wise to take proper precautions to prevent the worst consequences.
-No one wants to go through a tough divorce, so speak with a Boulder divorce attorney from Flatiron Legal Advisors, LLC, to learn how to protect your rights.
+No one wants to go through a tough divorce, so speak with a Boulder divorce attorney from Flatiron Legal Advisors, PLLC, to learn how to protect your rights.
 We would be happy to provide impartial insight that can help you understand every aspect of your pre-nuptial or post-nuptial agreement.

 Most people have heard the term “prenup” before (called a pre-marital agreement under Colorado law), but most do not actually know what a prenup entails.
 A prenup – or a premarital agreement – is made before a couple enters a marital relationship.
 The agreement can protect both spouses’ interests and addresses particular elements that can be enforced in the event that the couple decides to divorce.